On this page

 • The only way to “freeze” Karma’s random number generator (RNG) is to add the commandline argument --lock-random 1

-• Karma supports cryptomatte; see the Karma Cryptomatte helpcard for more details.
+• Karma supports Cryptomatte for setting up automatic masks/mattes.
+See the Karma Cryptomatte helpcard for more details.

 • When USD 23.11 was released, a new guide for rendering was included: https://openusd.org/release/user_guides/render_user_guide.html.
-This is a valuable resource, but keep in mind it may refer to features that do not apply to Houdini 20.0 or earlier.
+This is a valuable resource, but keep in mind it may refer to features and workflows not available in Houdini 20.5 or earlier.